stephensong/AssemblyScript/README.md

 Every AssemblyScript program is valid TypeScript syntactically, but not necessarily semantically.
 The definitions required to start developing in AssemblyScript are provided by [assembly.d.ts](./assembly.d.ts).
 See also: [Usage](#usage)

 The compiler is able to produce WebAssembly binaries (.wasm) as well as their corresponding text format (.wast).
-Both Binaryen's s-expression format and, with a little help of [WABT](https://github.com/WebAssembly/wabt), official stack-based text format are supported.
+Both Binaryen's s-expression format and, with a little help of [WABT](https://github.com/WebAssembly/wabt), official linear text format are supported.
 See also: [Command line](#command-line)

 Example
 -------